 Like fashion, thrifting is an art.
 There are lots of places out there where you can easily find and purchase vintage items at a high price, but true thrifting takes patience.
 Fashion isn’t about what everyone else is buying, it’s about expressing yourself through what you wear, and the same goes for thrifting.
 There are so many treasures out there waiting to be discovered, you just have to take the time to find them.

 Thrifting is defined as the act of shopping with the purpose of finding super dope items at a low price.
 Now, it might sound like a lot of work, but it’s really just a treasure hunt.
 Thrifting is supposed to be fun, and it can be if you make sure to follow some of these easy tricks.

 Wear Neutral Colors

 You might be looking for something flashy, but if you go in wearing bright colors and sequins you’ll stick out like a sore thumb and never end up finding what you want.
 Neutral colors help you blend in, so you can slip under the radar and find the hidden pieces other people have overlooked.
-They also will match more things than bright colors and patterns do, so if you end up wanting to try something on it won’t clash with what you’re already wearing.
+More importantly they also will match more thrift-able items than bright colors and patterns do, so if you end up wanting to try something on it won’t clash with what you’re already wearing.